blinklabs-io/docs/src/content/docs/guides/adder/example-4-watch-a-smart-contract-for-a-specific-asset-id-and-get-a-desktop-notification.md

 ## Step 1 - Get Asset ID / Fingerprint

 In order to filter by a Token that we want to watch we need the asset id also known as the asset fingerprint.
-We can use tools like [cexplorer.io](https://www.cexplorer.io) to search by a token name so we can get the asset id / asset fingerprint.
+We can use tools like <a href="https://www.cexplorer.io" target="_blank">cexplorer.io</a> to search by a token name so we can get the asset id / asset fingerprint.

 <div align="left"><figure><img src="adder/cTOSI_cexploer.png" alt="" width="563"><figcaption></figcaption></figure></div>